Mostly Dead

 He's reading a eulogy.

 And the corpse?
-It's the old you.
+The old you.

-But somewhere along the way, we started whispering a softer gospel.
+Somewhere along the way, we started whispering a softer gospel.

 Charles Spurgeon once quoted a friend who said, at age eighty,